BREAKING: 3 law enforcement officers shot in NE Harris County, sources say

 TIMELINE: David Trevino's violent criminal history

-They say Trevino shot at SWAT officers when they approached the front door of the northeast Harris County home where he's been holed up for hours.
-No one was hit.

-A Harris County deputy and two officers from the Texas Attorney General's Office who were wounded in the earlier shooting are being treated at Ben Taub Hospital.
+A Harris County deputy and two officers from the Texas Attorney General's Office, identified as Captain Wes Hensley and Sergeant Mark Rychen of the Fugitive Apprehension Unit, all who were wounded in the earlier shooting, are being treated at Ben Taub Hospital.

 "All three officers are awake and alert.
 Expected to survive their injuries," Sheriff Ed Gonzalez tweeted.
 "Thank you for all of your prayers."